dewcode91/Sample-reports/Bug-report/Report-1/Report-1.md

 Even if the URL isn't disclosed anywhere, an attacker may be able to use a wordlist to brute-force the location of the sensitive functionality.

-### Steps to reproduce
+#### Steps to reproduce

 1. Go to the lab and view `robots.txt` by appending `/robots.txt` to the lab URL.
 2. Note that the disallow line identifies the path to the admin panel.
 3. In the URL bar replace `/robots.txt` with `/administrator-panel` to load the admin panel.

-4. Delete user carlos .
+4. Delete user `carlos`.

-### Proof of concept
+#### Proof of concept

-Attachments : Lab_poc.png ,Lab_poc1.png
+Attachments :

+admin-panel.png
+robots.png

-### Impact
+#### Impact

-**An attacker can takeover administrator account and perform various actions**
+**An attacker can take-over administrator account and misuse the administrator privilege.**

-* Write more about impact like what a attacker can do and what type of damages could be possible against organization (reputational,financial damages)
+* Write more about how an attacker can take advantage. like what an attacker can do and what type of damages could be possible against the organization (	  reputational, financial damages)